itspatch/YearOfTheDao/README.md

 # Year of The DAO

-This website was created for Colony.io challenge.
-I ran short on time so it is not very responsive yet.. please open on your laptop.
+This website was created for Colony.io community challenges.
+Congratulations to all the winners over the 14 day challenges.
+It was created using p5.js which works best on desktop.

 Also, big thanks to Daniel Shiffman and The Coding Train https://www.youtube.com/user/shiffman